hodgesds/opentelemetry-perf/README.md

 OpenTelemetry [spans](https://godoc.org/go.opentelemetry.io/api/trace#Span)
 with data collected from the perf subsystem.

+## Use Cases
+Annoting spans with perf based events can provide far more insight to the observed performance across systems.
+The following examples are a subset of the potential use cases.

+- How many CPU cycles were spent across a set of distributed services?
+- Across a set of RPC requests how many block IO requests were made?
+- How many block IO requests were made across a set of service calls?

 ## System Configuration
 See the [perf-utils](https://github.com/hodgesds/perf-utils#setup) setup instructions for system configuration.